St. John's Anglican Church

 Christmas Index

 St. John's supports 30 families each Christmas through the Christmas Index / Cobequid Children First Foundation.
 Family names are submitted to us from the Christmas Index and we provide a full Christmas dinner for these families.
 Non-perishable food collection for this effort begins in October and our whole congregaton is invited to take part.
-For more information contact Diane Roper-Sutherland
+For more information contact Parish Office

 Mission to Seafarers